fiskaltrust/getting-started/poscreators/middleware-integration.md

 - **Epson** - Under revision.

-- **Fiskaly TSE** - Enter the TSS ID, API key and the "Secret" key.
+- **fiskaly Cloud-TSE** - Enter the TSS ID, API key and the "Secret" key.
 One can obtain them for testing purposes from the official fiskaly website and fiskaly dashboard.
-Alternatively, you can purchase a free trial Fiskaly TSE in our sandbox portal shop.
+Alternatively, you can purchase a free trial fiskaly Cloud-TSE in our sandbox fiskaltrust.Portal shop.
 This will automatically create a SCU with the corresponding data for you.
-Note: Select the outlet in the shop before you add the test Fiskaly TSE to your shopping cart (outlet drop-down in the upper area).
+Note: Select the outlet in the shop before you add the test fiskaly Cloud-TSE to your shopping cart (outlet drop-down in the upper area).

 To specify the communication endpoint for reaching the SCU, select, for example, the "gRPC" by pressing the corresponding button in the lower part of the form .
 The input field is filled in automatically and can be edited further if necessary.
 For the goal of this document, the automatically filled gRPC endpoint is sufficient.